ramjsm/aquarium-of-balance/README.md

 Additional behaviors:

+- **Species Cohesion**: Prefer to stay close to and align with fish of the same species
 - **Wander**: Random movement for natural-looking motion
 - **Boundary Avoidance**: Turn away from aquarium walls
 - **Noise Response**: Scatter when microphone detects sound